status-im/swarms/ideas/87-new-protocol.md

 ## Summary

+The goal of this swarm is to define and implement a new protocol on top of whisper for the purpose of instant messaging within Status and make sure we separate the transport layer from the application code as much as possible.
+The new protocol should be more efficient in terms of bandwith, CPU and battery consumption, and be easier to implement for third parties.

 Communication between Status App instances is done through the whisper p2p protocol on lower level, and we created our own communication protocol on top of it, serving following functionalities (only listing things relevant for MVP):

 * Contact exchange